Looking for life insurance and considering Mutual of Omaha’s coverage for kids?

 Mutual of Omaha’s children’s insurance is a whole life insurance policy for children age 0-17.
 No exam is required and there’s no waiting period once the policy is issued.

 Face amounts range from $5,000-$50,000, prices never increase, coverage won’t decrease, policy never expires, and it builds cash value you may borrow from.

-Grandparents can purchase the coverage on their grandchildren without consent or permission from the children’s parents.
+Grandparents can purchase the coverage on their grandchildren without children’s parents knowledge or consent.

 The policy also comes with two free riders listed below.